George Simon (artist): Travels in Chad, France, Canada, and Haiti

 In December 1998, Simon left Guyana and embarked on a series of journeys that would last until 2002.
-On leaving Guyana, Simon first moved to Chad where he worked with the United States Embassy Public Affairs Department's Language Centre.
-During this time he worked with a group of Chadian artists to found an art studio and gallery in N’Djamena called the House of African Art.
-Together they organised an exhibition of their art work, at the gallery, in 1999.
-Simon also worked as manager for a local musical group, H'Sao, who won a bronze medal at the Jeux de la Francophonie in Quebec in July 2001.
+On leaving Guyana, he first moved to Chad in Africa, where he worked with the United States Embassy Public Affairs Department's Language Centre.
+During this time, he worked with a group of Chadian artists to found an art studio and gallery in N'Djamena called the House of African Art.
+Simon together with the artists organised an exhibition at the gallery of their art work, in 1999.
+Simon also worked as manager for a local musical group, H'Sao, who won a bronze medal at the Jeux de la Francophonie in Quebec, Canada, in July 2001.

-In 2001, Simon moved to France to take up the position of Artist-in-Residence at the Galerie Epices et Arts (Arts and Spices Gallery) in Lyon.
+In 2001, Simon moved to France to take up the position of artist-in-residence at the Galerie Epices et Arts (Arts and Spices Gallery) in Lyon.
 The gallery staged an exhibition of his work in December of that year.

 In 2002, Simon moved to Montreal in Canada.
-While in Canada he organised a performance of Amerindian dancers and musicians as part of a Guyana Festival that was put on by the Guyanese Consulate in Toronto in May 2002.
+While in Canada, he organised a performance of Amerindian dancers and musicians as part of a Guyana Festival that was put on by the Guyanese Consulate in Toronto in May 2002.

-In July 2002, Simon traveled to Haiti, where he set up a small school called Escola Nueva, teaching English, Art and Music.
+In July 2002, Simon travelled to Haiti, where he set up a small school called Escola Nueva, teaching English, Art and Music.
 Although he did not stay in Haiti for long, his time there was artistically very productive because, in his words: "Haiti is full of vibrations; full of replicas of Amerindian heritage with museums dedicated to artefacts.
-It is buzzing with art displayed on the streets".
-Simon left Haiti to travel back to Guyana in mid-August 2002.
+It is buzzing with art displayed on the streets."
+Simon left Haiti and travelled back to Guyana in mid-August 2002.